HallowGuy/MoonDust/README.md

 - `docker-compose.yml` – orchestrates the services: Keycloak, PostgreSQL, and Nginx.
 - `.env` – environment variables used by the compose file.

-Nginx requires users to authenticate through Keycloak before serving content.
+Each service can start independently.
+Nginx still redirects users to Keycloak for authentication before serving content, but it no longer waits for Keycloak to be available at startup.
+Keycloak continues to rely on PostgreSQL for its database.

 Use `docker-compose up` to start the development environment.